NDZL/DEVCON23_ZWC/README.md

 # DEVCON23_ZWC
 Sample code showing how to use some Large Screens APIs from Android and how to configure Zebra Workstation Connect at runtime.

+Firstly install the ZWC driver found at https://www.zebra.com/us/en/support-downloads/software/productivity-apps/workstation-connect.html

-This app needs to be granted the permission to send ZWC configurations.
+Secondly, this app needs to be granted the permission to send ZWC configurations.

 The easiest way to achieve that is through Stagenow, using the AccessManager Feature as shown below.